cedadev/k8s-ansible/README.md

 [VirtualBox](https://www.virtualbox.org/), so make sure you have recent versions of both installed.

+Dynamic storage is provided by a [StorageClass](https://kubernetes.io/docs/concepts/storage/persistent-volumes/#storageclasses) provided by [rook](https://rook.io/), a project to make deploying containerised [Ceph](http://ceph.com/) easy.

-By default the Kubernetes cluster consists of a master and 2 minions.
-The number of minions can be increased by changing `N_NODES` at the top of the `Vagrantfile`.
+By default the Kubernetes cluster consists of a master and 2 workers.
+The number of workers can be increased by changing `N_WORKERS` at the top of the `Vagrantfile`.

 To provision the test cluster, just run `vagrant up`.